Herbert Croly: After The Promise of American Life

 The publication of The Promise of American Life in 1909 earned Croly a lot of publicity and the attention of some important people, including Dan Hanna, Mark Hanna’s son.
 From 1911 to 1912, Croly worked on a biography of Hanna: Marcus Alonzo Hanna: His Life and Work.
 Croly needed a source of income at the time, and Dan Hanna paid Croly to write the book but reserved the right to make changes before it was published.
-The book had soaring praise for Mark Hanna, a conservative who saw the role of government very differently from Croly.
+The book had soaring praise for Mark Hanna, a conservative who saw the role of government subsidy to monopoly the same way had.

 The Promise of American Life also attracted the attention of Roosevelt; they became friends.
 When Roosevelt ran for president in 1912 as a candidate for the Bull Moose party, he used the slogan "New Nationalism".
 There is some dispute among historians whether Roosevelt took the slogan directly from The Promise of American Life or if he had already developed the concept himself.
 Either way, Croly was credited at the time as the author.

 Croly was drawn into presidential politics during the election of 1912.
 Croly (representing Roosevelt) took the national stage against Louis Brandeis (representing Woodrow Wilson) on the issue of trusts.
 Brandeis and Wilson took the side of small business, arguing that competition and equal opportunity for small businesses was at the heart of American democracy.
 They painted Roosevelt as the candidate of big business, and Croly was charged with arguing that big business, when properly regulated, was better for national unity and prosperity because it was efficient without the greed he associated with small business competition.

 Wilson easily defeated Roosevelt and won the election.
 In early 1913, Croly and his wife moved to Washington, D.C. where Croly started on his next project, the book, Progressive Democracy.